 - I assume you have a broadband internet connection.
 If you are on dial-up or some back-woods connection this will likely not be helpful for you.

-- I’m running Windows 7 but this applies equally to Mac (though I don’t provide links) or previous versions of Windows.
+- I’m running Windows but this applies equally to Mac (though I don’t provide links).

 THE MINIMUM DATA SAFETY STRATEGY

 - First, ensure you have some kind of anti-virus software running on your computer and keep it up to date.
 If your Norton subscription expired two years ago it’s not doing much to protect you.
 You are unlikely to be infected by a virus from a few years back, and much more likely to get something released yesterday.
 There are good options out there for free, so please install one.
-Avast is a good one if you like more options and to tweak your settings, Microsoft Security Essentials is good if you just want something quiet in the background.
+Avast is the one I use, it’s FREE and scores very well on the various tests conducted by third parties.
+If you use Microsoft Security Essentials, I suggest you stop and get Avast.
+The Microsoft tools are just crap.